-Positive mental health boosts lifespan, study findsNovember 15th, 2012 in Psychology & Psychiatry /
+Positive mental health boosts lifespan, study findsNovember 15th, 2012 by Carol Clark in Psychology & Psychiatry /

 (Medical Xpress)—People who are flourishing – both feeling happy and functioning well in their lives – are 60 percent less likely to die prematurely, finds a major study that followed more than 3,000 U.S. adults over 10 years.